Neil Murray

 We live in testing times; let's hope the final track comes to pass.

-And as for "Song 13", well I don't know if that'll ever be sung....
+And as for "Song 13", well, don't know if that'll ever be sung.....or will ever need to be.

 Onwards and upwards!